-Letha saw no faults in what she said.
+Letha saw no faults with what she said.
 "So, we don't have to be alike in order to be friends."

 She had a point there.
 People didn't necessarily have to be the same in order for a friendship to form.
 Wait a minute...she said friends.
 Imogen's face morphed into a vulnerable expression now.
 "You want to be friends with me?"
-She thankfully had Peter as a friend and that was a great...but to actually have a friend of the same gender as her...well that would be even better.
+She thankfully had Peter as a friend and that was great, but to actually have a friend of the same gender as her...well, that would be even better.
 For Imogen at least.
 She was never one to have friends who were girls.
 Not even when she lived back in San Francisco.